elynch78/Engineering4Notebook/README.md

 ### Assignment description

 We had to design the spinner part of the helicopter CAD assignment.
-The spinner is what wind up the helicopter inorder to fly.
+The spinner assists the helicopter to properly fly.
 This is a 'real' partner assignment so ellen and i were able to finish relatively quickly.

 ### Evidence